Dozens Of Facebook Employees Accuse The Company Of Intolerant Culture

 A post titled “We Have a Problem With Political Diversity,” was shared on an internal message board at Facebook’s headquarters.
-According to the New York Times, more than a 100 employees have joined the originator of the message, Brian Amerige, in an effort to get the social media giant to be more tolerant of their employees’ viewpoints.
+According to the New York Times, more than 100 employees have joined the originator of the message, Brian Amerige, in an effort to get the social media giant to be more tolerant of their employees’ viewpoints.

 “We are a political monoculture that’s intolerant of different views,” Amerige, who is a senior Facebook engineer, wrote.
 “We claim to welcome all perspectives, but are quick to attack — often in mobs — anyone who presents a view that appears to be in opposition to left-leaning ideology.”